pooranibcbb/datavis16s_refactor/README.md

         import rpy2.rinterface  ## to start R instance
         ```

     -   The generic wrapper function to be called from rpy2 is [trygraphwrapper](doc/Reference_Manual_datavis16s.md#trygraphwrapper).
-It returns 0 for success and 1 for failure.
 See the [function help](doc/Reference_Manual_datavis16s.md#trygraphwrapper) for examples.
+    -   It returns 0 for success and raises `rpy2.rinterface.RRuntimeError` on error, which you can catch.
     -   Must pass the full paths for the output directory, mapping file, biom file[1](#fn1).
     -   `trygraphwrapper`, by default, prints the R sessionInfo to the logfile before it runs the function.
-If you do not want it to do NA same script), you can pass `info = FALSE`.
+If you do not want it to do this (e.g. if you are calling the function multiple times in the same script), you can pass `info = FALSE`.
     -   To call the function, import the R library and call `trygraphwrapper`:

         ``` python